aleshaleksey/fansys23/08-spell-list.md

 **Description**: You summon a sharp burst of hurricane like wind that cuts through an area, dealing 5d12+[Sup] damage to all entities, objects and structures within it.
 Entities can avoid the damage with a successful Dex save.
 Even in this case all entities and objects of "huge" and smaller are blown back 20ft (for "medium").

-**Upcast**: The size of the one increases by 15ft per MP dice or the damage increases by 1d12.
+**Upcast**: The size of the one increases by 15ft per MP die above 6 or the damage increases by 1d12.

 ___
 ### Summon Angel